-- Head of Centre, Examinations Officer and relevant teaching staff to be familiar with and adhere to JCQ Instructions for Conducting Non-Assessment Assessment. - Candidates must complete non-examined assessment in accordance with the regulations determined by the JCQ as written in their 'Information for Candidates' documentation.
-All documentation is available on the exams page of the Fullbrook website and from the JCQ website.

-- Subject leaders to obtain confidential tasks, and make arrangements for the security of non-examination assessment materials. - Subject leaders to ensure they use the correct task for the year of submission. - SENCO to test and apply for EAA. - Subject leaders to supervise assessments using the correct Access Arrangements and at the specified level of control. - Subject staff may supply general feedback and allow students to redraft work but may not supply model answers or answer frameworks. - Subject staff to retain work securely between assessment sessions. - Students and subject staff to complete authentication forms on completion of the assessment. - Subject staff to mark assessments using awarding body mark schemes.
-Annotation should be used to provide evidence to indicate how and why marks have been allocated. - HOFs to ensure appropriate standardisation occurs. - The Examinations Office will manage the communication of issuing marks to students in accordance with JCQ regulations and the 'Review of Marking for Non-Examination Assessment Policy 2022-23'.
+- Head of Centre, Examinations Officer, Head of Faculty and relevant teaching staff to be familiar with and adhere to JCQ Instructions for Conducting Non-Assessment Assessment. - Candidates must complete non-examined assessment in accordance with the regulations determined by the JCQ as written in their 'Information for Candidates' documentation.
+All documentation is available on the exams page of the Fullbrook website and from the JCQ website. - Heads of Faculty/Department and Subject Leaders are responsible for ensuring coursework is completed according to exam board's instructions and JCQ regulations, including briefing their students about avoiding malpractice in NEA/coursework. - Subject leaders to obtain confidential tasks, and make arrangements for the security of non-examination assessment materials. - Subject leaders to ensure they use the correct task for the year of submission. - SENCO to test and apply for EAA. - Subject leaders to supervise assessments using the correct Access Arrangements and at the specified level of control. - Subject staff may supply general feedback and allow students to redraft work but may not supply model answers or answer frameworks. - Subject staff to retain work securely between assessment sessions. - Students and subject staff to complete authentication forms on completion of the assessment. - Subject staff to mark assessments using awarding body mark schemes.
+Annotation should be used to provide evidence to indicate how and why marks have been allocated. - HOFs to ensure appropriate standardisation occurs. - The Examinations Office will manage the communication of issuing marks to students in accordance with JCQ regulations and the 'Review of Marking for Non-Examination Assessment Policy 2023-24'.
 When issuing centre assessed marks to students it is made clear that the external moderation process may result in changes to marks.
-The date for this will allow sufficient time for an internal review of marking, if requested, prior to submission of marks to the examination board. - Subject staff to enter marks on awarding body exam sites. - Subject staff to submit samples where required by the exam boards in accordance with JCQ regulations and exam board guidance and in conjunction with the examinations office. - The Centre adheres to the Non Examination Assessment policy where internal assessment is the only valid means of assessing essential knowledge/ skills that cannot be tested by timed written papers. - Teaching staff are aware of and meet the requirements in terms of retention of NEA/coursework and subsequent disposal of candidates' work.
+The date for this will allow sufficient time for an internal review of marking, if requested, prior to submission of marks to the examination board. - Subject staff to enter marks on awarding body exam sites. - Subject staff to submit samples where required by the exam boards in accordance with JCQ regulations and exam board guidance and in conjunction with the examinations office.

+- The Centre adheres to the Non-Examination Assessment policy where internal assessment is the only valid means of assessing essential knowledge/ skills that cannot be tested by timed written papers. - Teaching staff are aware of and meet the requirements in terms of retention of NEA/coursework and subsequent disposal of candidates' work.